oliviernam/DevOps-Training-intermediate/cloud-aws/theory.md

 Fargate allocates the right amount of compute, eliminating the need to choose instances and scale cluster capacity.
 You only pay for the resources required to run your containers, so there is no over-provisioning and paying for additional servers.
 Fargate runs each task or pod in its own kernel providing the tasks and pods their own isolated compute environment.
 This enables your application to have workload isolation and improved security by design.
 This is why customers such as Vanguard, Accenture, Foursquare, and Ancestry have chosen to run their mission critical applications on Fargate.

 ## Services - Serverless

+### Lambda

+AWS Lambda is a serverless compute service that runs your code in response to events and automatically manages the underlying compute resources for you.
+You can use AWS Lambda to extend other AWS services with custom logic, or create your own back-end services that operate at AWS scale, performance, and security.
+AWS Lambda can automatically run code in response to multiple events, such as HTTP requests via Amazon API Gateway, modifications to objects in Amazon S3 buckets, table updates in Amazon DynamoDB, and state transitions in AWS Step Functions.

+Lambda runs your code on high-availability compute infrastructure and performs all the administration of the compute resources, including server and operating system maintenance, capacity provisioning and automatic scaling, code and security patch deployment, and code monitoring and logging.
+All you need to do is supply the code.

 ## Services - DevOps